Languages of North America: Introduced languages

-The most widely spoken language in North America is English, followed in prevalence by Spanish and French.
-These three languages were brought to North America as a result of the colonization of basically the entire continent by settlers from Europe.
+The most widely spoken language in North America is English, followed by Spanish, and then French.
+These three languages were brought to North America as a result of the colonization of essentially the entire continent by settlers from Europe.

-English is the predominant language of Canada, the United States, Bermuda, and the Cayman Islands, and is spoken alongside English-based creole languages in Anguilla, Antigua and Barbuda, the Bahamas, Barbados, Belize, Grenada, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Trinidad and Tobago, the Turks and Caicos Islands, and the Virgin Islands.
-It is also the official language of Dominica and Saint Lucia, where the French-based Antillean Creole is also widely spoken.
+English is the predominant language of the United States, most provinces of Canada, and of Bermuda and the Cayman Islands; it is spoken alongside English-based creole languages in Anguilla, Antigua and Barbuda, the Bahamas, Barbados, Belize, Grenada, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Trinidad and Tobago, the Turks and Caicos Islands, and the Virgin Islands.
+In addition, it is the official language of Dominica and Saint Lucia, where the French-based Antillean Creole is also widely spoken.

-Spanish is the dominant language in Mexico and all of Central America apart from Belize, as well as Cuba, the Dominican Republic, and Puerto Rico (where English is spoken as well); it is also widely spoken in the United States.
+Spanish is the dominant language in Mexico and all of Central America apart from Belize, as well as the Caribbean nations of Cuba and the Dominican Republic, and also in the U.S. commonwealth of Puerto Rico (where English is spoken as well); it is also widely spoken in the United States.

 French is the dominant language in Quebec and Saint Pierre and Miquelon, and is spoken in Manitoba, Prince Edward Island, Ontario, New Brunswick, Nova Scotia, Maine, New Hampshire, Vermont, and Louisiana.
 It is spoken alongside French-based creole languages in Saint Lucia, Dominica, Guadeloupe, Haiti, Martinique, Saint Barthélemy, and the French side of Saint Martin.
 French is one of the two official and national languages of Canada.